faiyted/pandas-challenge/README.md

     -1.
 Overall Charter school type has higer Passing Rate comparse to Distric School Type.
 (See the Scools by School type summary)

     -2.
 Schoold size also has big impacted on passing rate in general.
-When school size is large size(2000-5000), the overall passing rate drops significantly.Large school
+When school size is large size(2000-5000), the overall passing rate drops significantly.
+Large school size are often under district school type